airspeed-velocity/asv/docs/source/using.rst

     You can also pass the ``--profile`` option to ``asv run``.
-In addition to running the benchmarks as usual, it also runs them again in the `cProfile` profiler and save the results.  ``asv preview`` will use this data, if found, rather than needing to profile the benchmark each time.
+In addition to running the benchmarks as usual, it also runs them again in the `cProfile` profiler and save the results.  ``asv profile`` will use this data, if found, rather than needing to profile the benchmark each time.
 However, it's important to note that profiler data contains absolute paths to the source code, so they are generally not portable between machines.